 While the platform is simple, it offers traders a familiar layout and insightful information.
 For instance, they can use customizable charts to conduct technical analyses of the instruments they want to trade.

 With the easy-to-use platform, buying and selling are easy-to-use.
 Traders can place “take profit” or “stop-loss” commands on three basic order types — market, limit, and stop.

 While the WebTrader platform offers a seamless trading experience, it doesn’t come without limits.
 Users cannot integrate third-party analytical and automation tools or conduct back-testing.
 The platform is also not compatible with MAM or PAMM trading platforms that can make their third-party funds.

 Those who want to use the platform for cryptocurrency might wonder, “How does Plus500 work?”
 More specifically, you might want to know how to buy/sell Bitcoin on Plus500.

 Remember that because this platform specializes in CFDs, you aren’t buying or selling the assets.
 Rather, you are trading them via contracts for difference.

 To trade Bitcoin CFDs, launch the platform and navigate to the Bitcoin instrument.
 From here, you can view information about the cryptocurrency and set alerts for percentage changes.

-When you’re ready to trade, click buy and set your position.
+When you’re ready to trade, place an order and open your position.
 At this point, the platform will let you create stop orders if you want to close your position when Bitcoin hits a certain price.
-After you click “Buy,” your order will sell when the price of Bitcoin hits the parameters you specified or when you close your position.
+After you’ve set certain requirements, your order will sell when the price of Bitcoin hits the parameters you specified or when you close your position.